 2. Is a fixed place or mobile presence the better fit today?

 Some teens benefit from a clear place like get2gether.
 Others connect more easily through mobile youth work or lighter-touch district presence.
-Parents should read the young person, not only the district.
+Parents should read the young person as well as the district.

 3. Is the route home simple enough?